iftikhar8/thesis/chapters/lit_review/docs/notes.md

 ##Mortality
 If only we know the mortality.
 The difference between potential and realised connectivity could be great with high mortality, see Butler IV highlights.

+##Background
+This review focuses on biophysical connectivity models.

+-What is a biophysical model?
+-When did we start utilising them?
+-The ICES manual was released in 2009, have people been implementing models using this paper?
+It has a suite of recommendations.
+Want to evaluate if the field is moving forward at all, or are we just making the same mistakes.
+-What are they used for?

+Biophysical modelling is a field that is 30 years old, although the physical model is more mature than its coupled biological model.